Mount Hutton (NSW)

 Population growth drivers in Mount Hutton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Mount Hutton's population is estimated at around 3,837 as of Nov 2025.
-This reflects an increase of 125 people since the 2021 Census, which reported a population of 3,712.
-The change is inferred from AreaSearch's estimate of 3,742 residents in Jun 2024 and 66 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,121 persons per square kilometer.
-Over the past decade, Mount Hutton has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%.
-Population growth was primarily driven by interstate migration contributing approximately 64.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mount Hutton's population is estimated at around 3845 as of Feb 2026.
+This reflects an increase of 133 people (3.6%) since the 2021 Census, which reported a population of 3712 people.
+The change is inferred from the resident population of 3742, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 71 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1124 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Mount Hutton has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 64% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, a population increase just below the median of national non-metropolitan areas is expected, with the area expected to increase by 466 persons reflecting an increase of 10.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national non-metropolitan areas is expected, with the suburb expected to increase by 466 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.1% in total over the 17 years.

 Frequently Asked Questions - Population